 - Brain infections

-Epilepsy is more common in certain types of cerebral palsy than in others.
+The following section will expand on this idea and explain how epilepsy is more prevalent in certain types of cerebral palsy than in others.

-Those that have quadriplegia (motor impairment on all four limbs) have the highest incidence of seizures.
-This is primarily due to the fact that more severe cerebral palsy is associated with greater amounts of damage to the brain.
+For example, individuals with spastic quadriplegia (motor impairments that affect all four limbs) tend to have the highest incidence of seizures.
+This is primarily due to the fact that more severe forms of cerebral palsy (such as spastic quadriplegia as opposed to spastic monoplegia, which affects only one limb) are associated with greater amounts of damage to the brain.

 - Blank staring